cookiesncream716/helloWorld2/README.md

-# helloWorld2
+# Tixit: helloWorld2
-Creating a plugin is easy!
+Creating a Tixit plugin is easy!
 This tutorial will show you how to build a basic Hello World [Tixit](https://tixit.me/) plugin in 6 stages, each building on the previous stage.
+In-depth documentation of the plugin API touched on in this tutorial can be found here: [http://docs.tixit.me/d/Plugin_API](http://docs.tixit.me/d/Plugin_API).

 ## Build Stages
 * [Stage 1](#stage-1---setup-environment-to-test-your-plugin-and-display-hello-world) - Setup the environment to test your plugin and display "Hello World"